Oregon Marijuana Possession Laws

 Is Possession of Marijuana Legal in Oregon?

 The decriminalization of weed started in Oregon in 1973.
-Afterward, the state made medical marijuana legal through the approval of Measure 67, also regarded as the Oregon Medical Marijuana Act.
+Afterwards, the state made medical marijuana legal through the approval of Measure 67, also regarded as the Oregon Medical Marijuana Act.
 Recreational cannabis for adult use became legal in Oregon after the passing of Measure 91 in 2014.
 The bill led to the creation of recreational dispensaries required to register with the Oregon Liquor and Cannabis Commission (OLCC).

 How Much Weed Is a Felony in Oregon?